hadd0ck/GhostBlogDocker/README.md

 ### 3. Administration

-Open the link in the browser and setup your admin user
+Open the link in the browser and setup the admin user

     https://blogciso.com/ghost/setup/one/